 14.2.4 "Arc" in Context.
 "Arc" can be a function name, an abbreviated function name, or a word referring to a curve.

 What is the arc sine function?

-The function name "sine" is in UEB, so "arc" is also transcribed in UEB.
+The two-part function name "arc sine" is transcribed in UEB because "sine" is fully spelled-out.

 What is the arc sin function?